 Vicky Krieps is glorious in character, a luminously beautiful, dissatisfied woman who wants to be watched but resents that her only function is representational.
 Returning to her rooms after her fake fainting attack, she briefly stares the camera down as she strides up a stairwell, hands full of skirt, a pair of Salukis bounding around her in languid slow motion.
 Over the top plays the film’s theme by French songwriter Camille: ‘Go, go, go/ Go away’.

 The world Sisi inhabits is revealed to be a sham: shabby, stiff and phony.
-Yet it imprisons nonetheless.
+Yet it imprisons her nonetheless.
 She tries to flee the stultifying court several times but never gets very far.
 In one scene, she jumps out of a palace window only to break her leg and have her cousin joke over breakfast that if she’s going to try to kill herself again to please not do so in his lake.
 In private, bristly sideburns are peeled off and placed in a box, and false teeth wait overnight to be tucked back onto rotted gums.
 Much later in the film, the falsity of appearances forms a smokescreen behind which Sisi finds a way to disappear, leaving an image in her stead.
-This is the deal, the film tells us: accept that you will be bound again and again by a system that confines you to an allocated space and tells you to find happiness there, or let your suffering lay a path “of refusal, an escape, a rejection” (Cixous and Clément 1986, 14).
+This is the deal, the film tells us: accept that you will be bound again and again by a system that confines you to an allocated space and tells you to find happiness there, or let your suffering lay bare a path “of refusal, an escape, a rejection” (Cixous and Clément 1986, 14).
 Even crowned with immense privilege, Sisi cannot bear her position and embraces a different annihilation: one she has chosen for herself.
 As she begins to chart her path finally and irrevocably away, she cuts off her famous hair.
 We see it draped over the back of a chair, magnificent and alive as an animal.
 In the next scene, as her hairdresser sobs over the gorgeous, disembodied hanks, Sisi sits nearby, on the floor, eating a little box of candied violets.

 References